PokemonGoF/PokemonGo-Bot/docs/manual_installation.md

 cd ../../
 mv pgoencrypt/src/libencrypt.so encrypt.so
 ```
-- copy and edit the config
+-copy and edit the config
 (after copying it you can use any editor you like if you don't like `vi`)
 ```bash
 cp configs/config.json.example configs/config.json
 vi configs/config.json
 ```
-- make shure your git repo is up to date
+-make shure your git repo is up to date
 (make shure you are in the bot folder and activated virtualenv)
 ```bash
 git pull
 pip install -r requirements.txt
 ```
-- finaly start the bot
+-finaly start the bot
 ```bash
 ./run.sh configs/config.json
 ```
-- after reboot or closing the terminal at every new start go into the folder of the PokemonGo-Bot by going into the folder where you startet installing it an then
+-after reboot or closing the terminal at every new start go into the folder of the PokemonGo-Bot by going into the folder where you startet installing it an then
 ```bash
 cd PokemonGo-Bot
 #activate virtualenv and start